Jpwaters09/Comment-Remover/README.md

 ##

-<p>Quickly clean up your code by removing all comments across multiple languages.</p>
+<p>Quickly clean up your code by removing all comments across multiple programming languages.</p>

 ##